interledger/open-payments-cli/README.md

 Creates an quote on the sending wallet address for an optionally specified debit amount.
 If there is no existing quote grant in the session, requests a default grant before creating a quote.
-Saves the quote (and possibly the grant) in the session.
+Then, saves the quote and possibly its corresponding grant in the session.

 ### `quote:get`